Finangel – A Review

 What is Finangel?

 To me Finangel essentially appeared to be a prepaid Mastercard – you ‘load’ money onto it from another MasterCard or Visa and can then spend it online or in person via contactless/chip and pin.
-You can also withdraw up to £200 cash per month.
+You can also withdraw up to £200 cash per month (see here for tips on how to use that to earn rewards and cashback on cash withdrawals).
 It’s currently in beta testing and it looks like future plans may be aimed at positioning it more as a current account (they promise IBAN transfers will follow soon).

 However, from what I gather the ‘USP’ they are offering is that via partnerships with a range of retailers (of which there are currently 200+), you can effectively get interest free credit by splitting your purchase with select retailers over three payments – loading the payments onto the card each month.
 Their business model appears to work on the basis that these retailers pay commission for transactions.
 They call their product a ‘zero interest installment card’.
 Your eligibility for split payments is based on your credit score, and payment record with Finangel.
 They include major retailers such as eBay, Hewlett-Packard, Zara and Adidas.